octimot/StoryToolkitAI/README.md

 30.00 - 40.00
 ```

+#### Resolve "transcription_WAV" Preset

 If you're transcribing timelines directly from Resolve and prefer to save them in wav format, instead of mov,
 go to the Resolve Render Page, select the Audio Only preset, make sure that the "Export Video" in the Video tab is
 disabled, then, in the "Audio" tab, select the "Wave" format and "Linear PCM" as codec.
 Then save this preset as
 "transcription_WAV", and the next time you transcribe, you should see Resolve rendering wav files.

+As a matter of fact, starting with version 0.17.4, you can use any preset you want, as long as it renders audio too
+(Linear PCM preferred).
+For eg., if you want to render out an H264 proxy and include Data Burn-In with timecode info,
+just create that preset in Resolve and then modify the value of the 'transcription_render_preset' setting in the
+StoryToolkitAI config.json file in your user data folder (in the future, this will be editable from the GUI).
+Just keep
+in mind that before going through the transcription process, the tool will re-interpret the audio internally as Linear
+PCM, so if you're using a CPU-intense codec, the process might take longer.

 ### Re-transcribing Transcripts